 McGarry and Madsen's home inspection blog for buyers of

 Saturday, August 4, 2018

 Minimum ceiling heights are defined by the building codes for “habitable rooms.”
-This means rooms intended to be occupied, as opposed to storage spaces, and the minimum height is seven feet.
+This means rooms intended to be occupied, as opposed to storage spaces, and the minimum height is 7 feet, per International Residential Code (IRC) and the residential edition of the Florida Building Code (FBC R305).
 However, there are exceptions allowed, along with qualifiers:

 - Rooms with sloped ceilings must have a minimum of 50% of the room at seven feet high or taller.

 - Because the minimum square footage of a habitable room is 70 square feet, there is also a qualifier that any area of a room with a ceiling below five feet does not count towards habitable space minimum square footage.

 - Also, sloped ceilings in a bathrooms must be a minimum of 6 feet 8 inches in front of the plumbing fixture, such as a sink or toilet.